CompEpigen/DecompPipeline/vignettes/DeconvolutionProtocol.md

 ## Data Processing

-### Data Import and Quality Control in RnBeads (~3h)
+### Data import (~2h)

-After downloading the data, it has to be processed into a format that can be used by downstream software.
-We used RnBeads to convert the files into a data object and performed basic quality control steps on the dataset.
-Most notably, analysis options need to be specified for RnBeads, either through an XML file or in the command line.
-We will follow the latter strategy here, and deactivate the preprocessing, exploratory, covariate inference and differential methylation modules.
-In the next step, we specify the input to RnBeads: the created sample annotation sheet, the folder in which the IDAT files are stored and a folder to which the HTML report is to be saved.
-We additionally recommend to specify a temporary directory for the analysis.
-Then we start the RnBeads analysis.
+6. *RnBeads* converts the files into a data object and performs basic quality control.
+Analysis options have to be specified for *RnBeads*, either through an XML file, or through the command line.
+Deactivate the preprocessing, exploratory, covariate inference, export and differential methylation modules, such that *RnBeads* only performs data import and quality control.

 ```r